I am at an age where I am actually preparing for the onset of menopause. Yes, men-o-pause. Pause from men (lol) and/or pause from menstruation.

-Not too many talk about it.
-But me since I was hanging at the edge of 30s I want to know what to expect.
-Now that I am at the big four zero, I want to know how would I know if I am entering that new stage in a women’s life.
+Not too many talks about it.
+But since I was hanging at the edge of my 30s I want to know what to expect.
+Now that I am at the big four zero, I want to know how would I know if I am entering that new stage in a woman’s life.

-When I was in highschool, I really thought 40 was super old.
-I used to have a fear of old age and dying wrinkled and ugly that I said to myself I wanna die young and beautiful.
-I even set an age of dying somewhere along 50.
+When I was in high school, I really thought 40 was super old.
+I used to have a fear of old age and dying wrinkled and ugly I said to myself I wanna die young and beautiful.
+I even set an age of dying somewhere around 50.
 Because I don’t want to look wrinkled and dry in my coffin..

 Yes I have morbid thoughts I always think of my death and how I should die.
 But now I am 40 and have a daughter I wanna live as long as I could for her.